openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 of the implementation function with the ``x`` argument.

-A :index:`compile-time error` occurs if the signature of function implementation is not *overload signature compatible* with each overload signature.
+A :index:`compile-time error` occurs if the signature of function implementation is not *overload signature-compatible* with each overload signature.
 It means that a call of each overload signature must be replaceable for the correct call of the implementation function.
-This can be achieved by using optional parameters (see :ref:`Optional Parameters`) or *least upper bound* types (see :ref:`Least Upper Bound`).
+This can be achieved by using optional parameters (see :ref:`Optional Parameters`), or *least upper bound* types (see :ref:`Least Upper Bound`).
 See :ref:`Overload Signature Compatibility` for the exact semantic rules.